Irratzo/Containers/content/intro_docker.rst

 run a different type of Linux, ``alpine`` instead because it’s quicker to download.

-.. rubric:: Run the Alpine Docker container
+.. callout:: Run the Alpine Docker container

   Try downloading and running the ``alpine`` Docker container.
 You can do it in two steps, or one.
-What are they? {: .challenge}
+What are they?

 What happened when you ran the Alpine Docker container?